Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Results

 \subsection{Group Differences in Extracted Weights}

+The $\mathcal{HG}$ structure was extracted using the HC-hypergraph group for the subsequent analyses.
+The stability of the resulting $\mathcal{HG}$ structure was evaluated with respect to the length of the time series.
+Stable results were obtained for fMRI data comprising more than 135 time points.
+At this lower bound, comparison between $\mathcal{HG}$ structures extracted from signals with 135 and 192 time points yielded a Jaccard index of 0.855 and a correlation of 0.921.
+Consistently, the number of hyperedges was comparable, with 90 and 96 hyperedges for the 135 and 192 time points signals, respectively.

+Based on these results, only the $\mathcal{HG}$ structure computed from the full-length time series was used in the subsequent analysis.
 A non-parametric statistical analysis was performed on the hyperedge weights extracted from all the approaches to assess differences across HC, MCI, and AD subjects.
 Figure \ref{fig:hyperedges_regions} shows the brain regions forming hyperedges that exhibited statistically significant differences across groups.
 The corresponding FDR-corrected p-values are also reported.
 Table \ref{tab:hyperedges_info} summarizes the number of regions and their associated FNs for each significant hyperedge.
-Figure \ref{fig:boxplots_sign_hyperedges} highlights the distribution of these hyperedge weights, stratified by group and weighting method.
-Results showed that hyperedges 9, 48, 60, and 75, which include regions from the somatomotor, visual, and default mode FNs, exhibited reduced $a(\mathcal{G})$ in AD compared to both HC and MCI.
-In contrast, hyperedges 22 and 77, composed of regions within the dorsal and ventral attention FNs, showed increased $a(\mathcal{G})$ in AD patients.
-Similarly, the other approaches highlighted the same patterns with higher values in HC than MCI and AD for the hyperedges 9 and 75.
+Figure \ref{fig:boxplots_sign_hyperedges} illustrates the distribution of these hyperedge weights, along with their corresponding FDR-corrected p-values and effect sizes, stratified by group and weighting method.
+Results showed that hyperedges 9, 48, 60, and 75, which include regions from the somatomotor, visual, and default-mode FNs, exhibited reduced $a(\mathcal{G})$ in AD compared to both HC and MCI.
+In contrast, hyperedges 22 and 77, composed of regions within the dorsal and salience/ventral attention FNs, showed increased $a(\mathcal{G})$ in AD patients.
+Similarly, the other approaches highlighted the same patterns with higher values in HC than MCI/AD for hyperedges 9 and 75.
+Further, the global Cliff's $\delta$ effect size revealed a small separation effect across the three groups, with the higher values for hyperedge 75.